Nets plan to play Christmas; NBA, union evaluating protocols - WHIZ News

 “It’s tricky,” Nash said.
 “We haven’t been able to do a lot, but we do what we can and we’ll continue to just adapt as the rules and mandates come in.”

-By Thursday afternoon, based on team injury reports or similar disclosures, there were 96 players from 23 teams dealing with a virus-related issue — often a positive test, though not always.
+By late Thursday afternoon, based on team injury reports or similar disclosures, there were more than 90 NBA players dealing with a virus-related issue — often a positive test, though not always.

 The list included stars such as Giannis Antetokounmpo, Luka Doncic and Trae Young.
 All three are scheduled to be part of the NBA’s five-game holiday schedule.